 Close to it is an ancient well called Samudra Koop that belongs to the Gupta period.
 Pauranic references say that the kings used to invite the waters of all the oceans for ritual purposes into this well.
 A small pavilion stands next to it.
 I was surprised to see many tourists visiting this well, although these may be people visiting the Ashram next door.

 Jhusi was originally called Pratishthanpur and it was ruled by Chandravanshi Kings.
 Due to the curse by Guru Gorakhnath and Matsyendra Nath the city was burnt and the fort turned upside down earning it the name Ulta Qila.

 Hanuman Temple – Civil Lines

 There is a fairly big Hanuman temple close to Company Bagh in the city.
-It was closed when I reached it around
+It was closed when I reached it around lunchtime.

-  lunchtime.
 I was told like every Hanuman temple it is very crowded on Tuesdays and Saturdays.
-Interestingly it has a

-  scene from Gita carved on its main gate, where Sri Krishna is giving the knowledge of Bhagwad Gita to Arjuna.
+Interestingly it has a scene from the Gita carved on its main gate, where Sri Krishna is giving the knowledge of the Bhagwad Gita to Arjuna.

 Other Temples in Prayagraj

 Akshay Vat is an ancient Vat Vriksh or the Banyan Tree that is now within the premises of Allahabad Fort.
 The tree gets a mention in various Indian scriptures including the Ramayana.

 Patalpuri Temple is an ancient temple inside the fort.
 It is a giant temple with stone pillars.
 During Kumbh Mela, it was too crowded to notice many things, but what you can not miss is its huge size.
 There are many small temples and priests sitting there keep telling the abridged stories of each of them.
 As always donating here is considered good for pilgrims.